 As an idea to pass the time, the designated a fraternal lodge complete with special titles for officers.
 The name of the Order was selected in commemoration of a tavern frequented by the make student body of the University of Wisconsin.

 From these inauspicious beginnings sprang an international organization with a membership of approximately 10,000.
 Blue Goose members represent all aspects of the insurance industry, and strive to maintain a strong sense of fellowship.

 The Virginia Pond was initiated in May 1907, one year after the origination of the Blue Goose.
-In 2007, the Richmond based Pond expanded its membership by sponnsoring a Puddle in Tidewater, Virginia.
-The Pond expanded its membership again in 2013 with the addition of the NoVA Puddle.

 The primary goal of the Order so to promote character, charity and fellowship among its members.
 These objectives are manifest in a number of ways.
 Each chapter is called a Pond and helps to support local charities of its choice.
 Some Ponds have groups in remote locations, called Puddles.
 The international organization is called the Grand Nest and can provide matching funds for worthwhile projects.